How to Fix Igniter stays clicking after ignition on LG LRG4115ST (Gas Range)

 Step 1

-Unplug the range before doing anything else, then remove the grates, burner caps, and burner heads so you can clean all of these components thoroughly in warm soapy water and allow them to dry for at least 2 hours.
-Moisture trapped under the caps or inside the electrode ports is the number-one cause of continuous clicking on LG gas ranges, because even a thin film of water creates a conductive path that keeps the spark circuit active.
+Start by unplugging the range.
+Then, remove the grates, burner caps, and burner heads.
+Clean all these components thoroughly in warm soapy water and allow them to dry for at least 2 hours.
+Moisture trapped under the caps or inside the electrode ports is the number one cause of continuous clicking on LG gas ranges.
+Even a thin film of water creates a conductive path that keeps the spark circuit active.
 Pro tip: use a hair dryer on a low setting to speed up drying in the electrode wells, but never reassemble while any component feels cool and damp.

 Step 2

-Visually inspect the ceramic insulator on each igniter electrode, looking for hairline cracks or chips, because a damaged insulator causes the electrode to arc to ground continuously instead of only when you turn the knob.
-If you find a cracked insulator, replace that electrode by removing its single Phillips screw and unplugging the one-wire harness connector — the repair takes about two minutes per electrode.
+Visually inspect the ceramic insulator on each igniter electrode.
+Look for hairline cracks or chips, as a damaged insulator causes the electrode to arc to ground continuously instead of only when you turn the knob.
+If you find a cracked insulator, replace that electrode by removing its single Phillips screw and unplugging the one-wire harness connector.
+This repair takes about two minutes per electrode.
 Safety note: confirm the range is still unplugged before touching any electrode or harness.

 Step 3

-Reassemble the burner heads and caps carefully, making sure the notch on each cap aligns with the slot on its corresponding burner head, because a misaligned cap sits unevenly and can keep the electrode gap incorrect or allow moisture to pool.
+Reassemble the burner heads and caps carefully, ensuring the notch on each cap aligns with the slot on its corresponding burner head.
+A misaligned cap can sit unevenly and keep the electrode gap incorrect, or allow moisture to pool.
 Improper seating is a frequently overlooked cause of persistent clicking that survives even a thorough cleaning.
 Take a moment to press each cap down firmly and confirm it does not rock before replacing the grates.

 Step 4

-Restore power and test the range; if clicking continues on one or more burners, you need to determine whether the fault is in the spark module or the wiring by testing with a multimeter.
-Confirm that 120V AC is present at the input side of the spark module, then probe each electrode output wire at the module connector while a helper briefly turns a knob — a working output should pulse 120V AC, while a stuck-on output with no knob turned points to a failed module.
-A shorted or failed spark module will send continuous voltage to all electrodes regardless of knob position, which is why all burners often click together when the module is the culprit.
+Restore power and test the range.
+If clicking continues on one or more burners, you’ll need to determine whether the fault lies in the spark module or the wiring by testing with a multimeter.
+Confirm that 120V AC is present at the input side of the spark module, then probe each electrode output wire at the module connector while a helper briefly turns a knob.
+A working output should pulse 120V AC, while a stuck-on output with no knob turned indicates a failed module.
+A shorted or failed spark module will send continuous voltage to all electrodes, which is why all burners often click together when the module is the culprit.

 Step 5

-Replace the spark module (LG part number EBR73142003) if your testing confirms a stuck-on output, because no amount of cleaning or electrode replacement will stop clicking caused by a module that has internally failed.
-Access the module by removing the backsplash panel — it is held by 2 Phillips screws — then unplug the wire harness and swap in the new module, which plugs in identically.
+If your testing confirms a stuck-on output, replace the spark module (cross-references LG part numbers EBJ62730001/EBJ64465501).
+Access the module by removing the backsplash panel, which is held by 2 Phillips screws.
+Then, unplug the wire harness and swap in the new module, which plugs in identically.
 Safety note: even with the range unplugged, capacitors inside the module can hold a residual charge, so avoid touching the module’s internal board and handle it only by its plastic housing.

 Step 6

-Restore power and test every burner individually by turning each knob to ignite and then releasing it, confirming that clicking stops within one second of releasing the knob.
-If all burners now stop clicking promptly, the repair is complete; if one burner still clicks after module replacement, recheck that burner’s electrode connection and cap alignment, as a loose harness pin or rocking cap can persist independently of the module.
+Restore power and test every burner individually by turning each knob to ignite and then releasing it.
+Confirm that clicking stops within one second of releasing the knob.
+If all burners now stop clicking promptly, the repair is complete.
+However, if one burner still clicks after module replacement, recheck that burner’s electrode connection and cap alignment, as a loose harness pin or rocking cap can persist independently of the module.
 Document which parts were replaced and keep the old module until you have confirmed normal operation through several cooking cycles.

 Where to Buy Replacement Parts